hyundai-robotics/doc-arc-weld/8_Application_function/6_Stitch/4_aux_spec.md

-﻿# 8.5.4 STITCH 기능 부가 사양
+﻿# 8.5.4 STITCH Func.
+Additional Specifications

-- **비상정지, 재기동**
+- **Emergency Stop, Restart**

-Stitch 용접 진행 중, 비상정지나 playback 정지 후 재기동이 되지만 제어기 전원차단 후 재부팅하면 Stitch 재기동 안됨
+During stitch welding, the process can resume after an emergency stop or playback stop.
+However, if the controller power is turned off and rebooted, the stitch welding cannot be restarted.